-During the year under review, the Company's principal activity is investment holdings whilst its subsidiaries are mainly engaged in provision of CMMB and agency services.

-The Company has been pursuing opportunities arising from China's new policy in support of 3-Way Network Convergence (television, telecom and internet) and, in particular, has been focused on developing mobile television and interactive multimedia business based on the CMMB standards.
+The principal activity of the Company is investment holdings whilst its subsidiaries are mainly engaged in provision of China Mobile Multimedia Broadcasting ("CMMB") and agency services.
+The Company has been pursuing opportunities arising from China's new policy in support of 3-Way Network Convergence (television ("TV"), telecom and internet) and, in particular, has been focused on developing mobile TV and interactive multimedia business based on CMMB standards.
 The Company's goal is to develop into a mobile TV multimedia company, providing CMMB-based services, solutions, and innovations in China and in other markets around the world.